hashicorp/f5-terraform-consul-sd-webinar/docs/terraform-2.rst

 .. image:: ./images/terraform-2-big-ip.png

-You may have to wait a few minutes before you can login.
+You may have to wait a few minutes (~5 minutes) before you can login.

 Deploy AS3 Declaration
 ----------------------